 Note: The Character Map dialog can be used to copy and paste any symbol on a Windows PC

-How to type exponents in MS word?
+How to type exponents in MS Word?

 The number of times you multiply a number by itself is represented by its exponent.
 If your exponents are large, this can be an important tool for saving space.
 For instance, writing that number as 212 is much shorter than writing out the entire equation.